Dependency injection and IoC in iOS and Swift

 When I decided to solve my IoC pains for real, I found a library called CoreMeta.

-As you add CoreMeta to your project, you may run into some name collisions, since CoreMeta doesn’t prefix it’s classes, protocols and categories.
-This means that some CoreMeta files, like Container.h and NSString+Utilities.h may collide with your own.
-It also includes many files that it doesn’t use.
+As you add CoreMeta to a project, you may run into some name collisions, since CoreMeta doesn’t prefix it’s classes, protocols and categories.
+This means that some CoreMeta files, like Container.h and NSString+Utilities.h may collide with your project.

 With that said, you may have to tweak CoreMeta a bit to get it to work.
 It’s not a big hassle, but note that you may run into unexpected bugs when adding CoreMeta.

-CoreMeta’s central class is Container (they should have named it CMContainer or anything else than the very general name Container), which is used to register implementations in various ways, then used to resolve registered classes and protocol.
+CoreMeta’s central class is Container (they should have named it CMContainer), which is used to register types then to resolve registered classes and protocol.

-CoreMeta is also smart enough to recursively resolve implementations.
-This means that if you have two types (A and B) and B has a property of type A, CoreMeta will automatically resolve A when you retrieve B through the container.
+CoreMeta is smart enough to recursively resolve implementations.
+If you have two types (A and B) and A has a property of B, CoreMeta automatically resolves B when you resolve A.

 How I put it all together

-CoreMeta is great, but I don’t want my entire app to know about it.
-I therefore have a general container protocol, then register CoreMeta’s Container as the type to use in my app.
-This makes it possible for my app to rely on a general container, rather than a specific implementation.
+CoreMeta is nice, but I don’t want my entire app to know about it.
+I therefore use a general container protocol, then register CoreMeta’s Container as the type to use in my app.
+This makes it possible for my app to rely on a general container, and not directly on CoreMeta.

-Furthermore, some classes will not be resolved using the container.
-For instance, view controllers and views are often created by storyboards or xibs.
-For such types, I want to be able to access the container with minimum coupling.
+Some classes will not be resolved using the container.
+View controllers and views are often created by storyboards or xibs.
+Such types must access CoreMeta with minimum coupling.

 With all this in mind, this is how I set it up.

-Since CoreMeta is a library with a lot of protocols, classes and categories, you shouldn’t add it to any libraries you may have, since that would cause CoreMeta dependencies to leak throughout the entire system.
-Instead, add CoreMeta to your app project.
+Since CoreMeta has a lot of protocols, classes and categories, you shouldn’t add it to any libraries you have, since that would cause CoreMeta dependencies to leak throughout the entire system.
+Instead, only add CoreMeta to your app target.

 2. Create a container abstraction